is originally from Macungie, Pennsylvania. He started fixing computers for

 superior results to clients.
 The business has served clients in over 20 states and multiple countries and products designed by Feldman are in use around the world.

-Brian is a licensed private pilot.
+Brian is a licensed private pilot pursuing his instrument rating.
 He also enjoys hobbies including wine tasting, travel, robotics, volunteering at math competitions, and solving problems.